mgambrosio/mgambrosio/content/portfolio/work1.md

 ![Waist circumference measurement][2]
-Student assessing the waist circumference of a participant.
+A student assessing the waist circumference of a participant.

 ![Blood pressure measurement][3]
-Volunteer medical student assessing the blood pressure of a participant.
+A volunteer medical student assessing the blood pressure of a participant.

 ![Exercise demonstration][4]